dnault/therapi-runtime-javadoc/README.md

 ### Reading Javadoc comments at runtime

-Read the Javadoc by calling `RuntimeJavadoc.getJavadoc`, passing either a class literal or class name.
+Read the Javadoc by calling `RuntimeJavadoc.getJavadoc` and passing either a class literal or class name.
 Because Javadoc comments may contain inline tags, you'll want to use a `CommentFormatter` to convert comments to strings.